mapardoo/Hiring-Analysis-in-Data-Science/README.md

-# Some projects and activities developed while learning about Machine Learning
+# Some projects and practices while learning about Machine Learning
 - Neural networks
 - Keras - TensorFlow